ATIX AG

 After installation, change the passwords for these users in the Keycloak UI!

-Hangar Super Admin
+HANGAR Super Admin

 hangarSuperAdmins: